w3c/wai-curricula/content/designer/flexible-and-responsive-design.md

 Students should be able to:

 * create designs that support alternatives to multi-pointer gestures (such as swipe or pinch) using single pointer activation
-* ensure down event on single pointer gestures:
+* design user interfaces with down events on single pointer gestures that:
   * do not perform any action, or
   * have available mechanisms to abort or undo any action carried on
 * create designs that support alternatives to device or user motion such as shaking, by using user interface components that do not require motion
-* ensure response to motion can be disabled by the user to prevent accidental actuation, such as undoing an action by shaking a device
+* design user interfaces that support disabling response to motion to prevent accidental actuation, such as undoing an action by shaking a device

 #### Teaching Ideas for Topic